• Skip to primary navigation

 • Very lightly toast the bread to firm it up, then set aside.

-• Divide ground chuck into three equal portions and flatten each into a large rectangle, 1-2" longer than the bread. (it will shrink during cooking)
+• Divide ground chuck into three equal portions and flatten each into a large rectangle, 1-2" longer than the bread. (it will shrink during cooking) Then liberally salt and pepper each side of the meat.

 • While patties are cooking spread 1 tablespoon of butter to exterior of each piece of bread and spread the inside of slice for each sandwich with mayo.
 Place buttered side down and add a slice of cheese to each slice of bread.